carolineeeeeee/automating_requirements/build-docs/source/checking/envsetup.rst

 File Responsibility
 -------------------

-In this seciton, I will describe what the files in ``verifying`` folder is responsible for.
+In this seciton, I will describe what the files in ``checking`` folder is responsible for.

 -  ``Makefile``: convenience script/commands for downloading and preprocessing datasets